captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I am the real estate agent.
 ---
 ## LISSETTE:
-Oh….
+Oh...
 Right.
+---
 Donavan is a douche.
+---
 You can definitely do better than.
+---
 Donovan.
+---
+Like we call him sometimes
+---
-Like we call him sometimes we call him Douchebag Donavan.
+we call him Douchebag Donavan.
+---
 To his face.
 Ask him.
+---
 And we are his friends.
+---
 So.
 Trust me.
+---
 You are way too good for Donovan.
+---
 Like even his name, right?
+---
+You name someone Donovan you are
+---
-You name someone Donovan you are setting them up to be an asshole.
+setting them up to be an asshole.
 ---
 ## PETER: